kubernetes/community/contributors/design-proposals/architecture/0000-kep-template.md

 ## Alternatives [optional]

 Similar to the `Drawbacks` section the `Alternatives` section is used to highlight and record other possible approaches to delivering the value proposed by a KEP.

-## Unresolved Questions [optional]

-The `Unresolved Questions` section is used to parking lot issues not ready to be addressed before implementation begins.

-## Mentors [optional]

-Mentors who can help a community member implement a KEP which follows its `Detailed Design` are crucial to scaling the Kubernetes project.
-Potential mentors can list their contact information using their preferred contact information in the `Mentors` section.